Am0031/coding-challenge-transactions-list/readme.md

 ## Setting up and Starting the Project

 - Install Metamask web extension - Ganache network for local development and use provided keys to get some development Ethereum in wallet
-- Clone the repository
-- Run the docker containers: **`docker compose up --build`**
+- Running the docker containers: **`docker compose up --build`**
-- Stop the docker containers via: **`docker compose down`**
+- Stopping the docker containers via: **`docker compose down`**

+### Notes

+When using the project on windows: before docker compose up --build, edit file docker_run.sh to be on EOL conversion = Unix(LF)

-- Mongo: option to adjust port to 27018:27017 to avoid any classhes with local mongodb instance
+Mongo: option to adjust port to 27018:27017 to avoid any clash with local mongodb instance

 ## Accessing the Application